Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - The XDS shall provide subsetted data and/or subsetting, reprojection, and format conversion tools appropriate to the XDAAC’s data holdings to ensure efficient distribution of data to users.

-- The XDS shall provide distribution metrics to the ESDIS Metrics System.
+- The XDS shall provide distribution metrics to EMS.
 The metrics are described in the Appendix A.

 - The XDS shall ensure data integrity through the use of checksums in order to satisfy interface requirements with external systems.